MCiret/P5_PurBeurre-Food-Substitution_DA-Python/README.rst

 * "_id" = barcode
 * "product_name" = name
-* "nutriscore_grade" = nutri_score
+* "nutriscore_grade" = nutriscore
 * "url" = url
-* "product_quantity" : quantity (optional field, used to specify some food product having same name but different barcode because of different quantity).
+* "quantity" : quantity (optional field, used to specify some food product having same name but different barcode because of different quantity).
-* "compared_to_categroy" = compared_to_category (unique keyword used to find a relevant substitute).
+* "compared_to_category" = compared_to_category (unique keyword used to find a relevant substitute).

 Table 'category' : element in the "categories_tags" list = name in the table